Annapurna Animation Adds 'Nimona' Director To Leadership Team As They Take On 'Stray' Adaptation

 Nick Bruno and producer Julie Zackary both come from Blue Sky, whose closure jeopardized the now-Netflix film

 Annapurna Animation is diving headfirst into its next phase as a studio.
 Multiple projects are now in the works as they bolster their leadership.
-They have added Erica Pulcini as Creative Executive, Nimona director Nick Bruno and producer Julie Zackary, a former Blue Sky Studios Vice President of Production. will serve as Annapurna’s Head of Animation.
+They have added Erica Pulcini as Creative Executive, Nimona director Nick Bruno and producer Julie Zackary, a former Blue Sky Studios Vice President of Production who will serve as Annapurna’s Head of Animation.
 Pulcini’s role has her helping curate, develop and refine the studio’s slate.

 Zackary will oversee all aspects of production throughout Annapurna Animation’s division.
 Currently, the animation division plans to adapt video games from its sibling game branch of Annapurna, Annapurna Interactive.
 First on the list is Stray, based on the award-winning adventure game that was developed at at BlueTwelve Studio.
 The 2022 game has players as a stealthy cat who must journey through an underground city loaded with robots and mutant bacteria.
 The feline has a friendly drone known as B-12 by their side.